Cylburn Arboretum Friends

 Despite high weed pressure, a cohort of spring ephemeral flowers was observed, including wild ginger, trillium, and twinleaf, along with the rich site indicator maidenhair fern.
 Regeneration, however, is generally poor due to the loss of ash trees, the dense shade of mature woods, and heavy pressure from invasive species.
 These findings reinforce that our woodlands require thoughtful stewardship.
 From Master Gardeners to student field trip groups to Cylburn Nature Camp participants, we are actively working to care for the woodland edge behind the Nature Education Center.

 Are you interested in doing something similar at home?
-Start by removing exotic, invasive plants such as English ivy, wisteria, and Japanese stiltgrass.
-Then, replant with some of our recommendations listed below.
+Install some of our recommendations listed below.

 Visit